 The ginger family (Zingiberaceae) includes tropical plants, often with showy flowers, that grow from underground stems called rhizomes.
 Ginger (Zingiber officinale) and turmeric (Curcuma longa) are the most familiar members of this plant family.
 Both can be grown in zone 8 year-round, though they can benefit from protection during the winter.

 The ginger family also includes many ornamental species and varieties.
 Most species in the Alpinia genus are hardy in zone 8, and they provide ornamental foliage in addition to their fragrant and colorful flowers.
 Zingiber mioga, or Japanese ginger, is also suitable for zone 8.
 This species is used both as an ornamental plant and as a flavoring and garnish in Japanese and Korean cuisine.

 A banana tree would be a surprising addition to a zone 8 garden, but there are several banana varieties that can overwinter in climates as cold as zone 6.
-Among the most reliably cold-hardy is Musa basjoo or hardy banana.
+Among the most reliably cold hardy is Musa basjoo or the hardy banana.
 The leaves and fruits look like those of edible bananas, though the fruits of hardy banana are inedible.
-Musa zebrina, a banana with ornamental red-and-green variegated leaves, can grow in zone 8 with some protection during the winter.
+Musa zebrina, a banana with ornamental red and green variegated leaves, can grow in zone 8 with some protection during the winter.

 Other tropical plants that are good selections for zone 8 include:

 Of course, other options for creating a tropical garden in zone 8 include growing less cold hardy tropicals as annuals or moving tender plants indoors during the winter.
 Using these strategies, it is possible to grow almost any tropical plant in zone 8.